Bullying in schools

 Placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed or repeated by other people is also regarded as bullying behaviour.

 Cyberbullying is bullying through the internet or mobile phone, often through social networking sites used by young people.
 A booklet GET WITH IT!
 A guide to cyberbullying (pdf) has been produced as a joint initiative between the Office for Internet Safety and Barnardos.
-The booklet is intended to increase awareness of all aspects of cyberbullying including how to identify it and how to prevent it.
+The booklet aims to increase awareness of all aspects of cyberbullying including how to identify it and how to prevent it.

 How do I know if my child is being bullied?